-4. Payment of Awards
+3.9.
+Payment of Awards

-- 4.1.
-The Financial Support Team aims to make all payments to students via BACs transfer directly to a bank account in the student's name. - 4.2.
+- 3.9.1.
+The Financial Support Team aims to make all payments to students via BACs transfer directly to a bank account in the student's name. - 3.9.2.
 Course costs will be reimbursed to the student via BACs transfer.
 The student is expected to follow their curriculum area's process for ordering essential course materials.
+Before making any purchases of core materials please consult with Financial Support.
 Once this is completed the student should email a copy of their receipt to the Financial Support mailbox, including their ID number in the subject line.
-Scanners are available on student photocopiers should it be required. - 4.3.
-The College provides a cashless payment shop for course related items and wherever possible, these items will be made available on this platform.
-Where applicable, the Financial Support Team will link funds to shop items to allow for bursary discounts to apply. - 4.4.
+Scanners are available on student photocopiers should it be required. - 3.9.3.
+The College provides a cashless payment shop for course-related items and wherever possible, these items will be made available on this platform.
+Where applicable, the Financial Support Team will link funds to shop items to allow for bursary discounts to apply. - 3.9.4.
 For students without bank accounts, the College will offer a single month's discretionary cash payment.
-This will allow sufficient time for students to open a bank account in their own name. - 4.5.
-Cash payments for all students should be collected on or after the designated payment date as indicated on the award letter. - 4.6.
+This will allow sufficient time for students to open a bank account in their own name. - 3.9.5.
+Cash payments for all students should be collected on or after the designated payment date as indicated on the award letter. - 3.9.6.
 In exceptional circumstances materials may be purchased on the student's behalf or provided in kind.
-This is usually when the Financial Support Team has a direct relationship with an external company to provide these materials. - 4.7.
+This is usually when the Financial Support Team has a direct relationship with an external company to provide these materials. - 3.9.7.
 Financial Support will backdate all payments to the start of the term in which the student submitted a completed application.
-A completed application includes answering all required questions on the application, providing bank details and a complete set of evidence. - 4.8.
-The Financial Support Team will aim to avoid cash payments to a student except in exceptional circumstances. - 4.9.
-The Financial Support Team will pay awards directly to a student's bank account, unless exceptional circumstances can be evidenced. - 4.10.
-In the unlikely event of an over payment, a student would be expected to pay back any money incorrectly sent. - 4.11.
-Students submitting receipts for bursary related expenses should do so in a timely way and on a regular basis.
+A completed application includes answering all required questions on the application, providing bank details and a complete set of evidence. - 3.9.8.
+The Financial Support Team will aim to avoid cash payments to a student except in exceptional circumstances. - 3.9.9.
+The Financial Support Team will pay awards directly to a student's bank account, unless exceptional circumstances can be evidenced. - 3.9.10.
+In the unlikely event of an overpayment, a student would be expected to pay back any money incorrectly sent.

+3.9.11.
+Students submitting receipts for bursary-related expenses should do so in a timely way and on a regular basis.
 As a general rule, the College will not backdate more than a half term's worth of expenditure.

-5. Attendance Monitoring
+3.10.
+Attendance Monitoring